 The incidence of HIV, its efficacy and drug resistance against

-The researchers add-called confidence intervals to specify the "lack of clarity" of income, in other words, how much random results that can do so (a) deviate from the actual situation.
+Researchers add the so-called confidence intervals to specify the "lack of clarity" of income, in other words, how much random results that can do so (a) deviate from the actual situation.
 The "true" minimum rate of effectiveness provided by the study in 58% - the lowest limit of the confidence interval - was well over 50%, which could, according to the researchers' calculations, if implemented fully, bring a significant reduction in HIV infections in gay male population.

 Adherence, side effects and post-exposure prophylaxis